guihao-liang/my-blog-notes/misc/2019-12-15-resume-my-github-io-blog.md

 Continue from this [doc](https://docs.docker.com/docker-for-mac/networking/):

-> Q: There is no docker0 bridge on macOS</br>
+> Q: There is no docker0 bridge on macOS<br>
 > A: Because of the way networking is implemented in Docker Desktop for Mac, you cannot see a docker0 interface on the host.
 This interface is actually within the virtual machine.

 `docker0` is the network bridge driver that is used by the container, which we've seen above, and it's not visible by the host.

-[xhyve vm inside Docker for Mac has no network adapter](https://stackoverflow.com/questions/41819391/can-not-ping-docker-in-macos) and the `bridge` device runs inside of VM on Mac.
+[xhyve vm inside docker-for-mac has no network adapter](https://stackoverflow.com/questions/41819391/can-not-ping-docker-in-macos) and the `bridge` device runs inside of VM on Mac.
 That's a bummer.

-The question is, if we cannot ping the IP, how could docker accept traffic?
+The question is that, if we cannot ping the IP, how could docker accept traffic?
 Well, similar to ssh tunneling, the docker client listens on all network interfaces and forwards the traffic to the VM locally, and the VM passes the traffic to the `bridge` network.

 We can check the mapping by,